plone/documentation/docs/backend/schemas.md

         )
 ```

-In supermodel XML fieldsets are specified by grouping fields within a `<fieldset>` tag:
+In supermodel XML, fieldsets are specified by grouping fields within a `<fieldset>` tag:

 ```xml
 <fieldset name="extra" label="Extra info">